 The cord blood harvested from a newborn baby’s umbilical cord a few minutes after birth are rich in valuable stem cells that are often hailed as being the “future of medicine” by researchers and health experts.
-The capacity of cord blood stem cells to regenerate tissue is very powerful and stem cells have the potential to treat more than 85 medical conditions.
+The capacity of cord blood stem cells to regenerate tissue is very powerful and these cells have the potential to treat more than 85 medical conditions.

 When did researchers discover stem cells?